-I have a 6 year old Rottweiler that I love dearly.
+I have a 6-year-old Rottweiler that I love dearly.
 We just had a baby 5 weeks ago and we need help with introducing the baby.
 So far, I am not too sure about what he is thinking.
 He is probably jealous and I’m not sure if he is aggressive towards the baby or just concerned.
-I am wondering if its fixable?
+I am wondering if it’s fixable?

 Hi Anne J.

-We were also told, “bring the baby’s hospital blanket in first for a sniff”.
-Even with my wife’s poised elbow trained on me I couldn’t help myself and blurted out that a sniff of a blanket could no more prepare a dog for a baby than an ultra-sound image would prepare us.
-The bright side of my wife neglecting to include me in the drive home was that the walk gave me some time to think about what to include in a book that might better advise parents and expectant parents.
+We were also told, “bring the baby’s hospital blanket in first for a sniff.”
+Even with my wife’s poised elbow trained on me I couldn’t help myself and blurted out that a sniff of a blanket could no more desensitize a dog for a baby’s arrival than viewing the ultra-sound imagery of her fetus would prepare a woman for labor.